xuri/excelize-doc/en/cell.md

-PRICE                    | Returns the price per $100 face value of a security that pays periodic interest PRICEDISC                | Returns the price per $100 face value of a discounted security PRICEMAT                 | Returns the price per $100 face value of a security that pays interest at maturity PRODUCT                  | Multiplies its arguments PROPER                   | Capitalizes the first letter in each word of a text value PV                       | Returns the present value of an investment
+PRICE                    | Returns the price per $100 face value of a security that pays periodic interest PRICEDISC                | Returns the price per $100 face value of a discounted security PRICEMAT                 | Returns the price per $100 face value of a security that pays interest at maturity PROB                     | Returns the probability that values in a range are between two limits PRODUCT                  | Multiplies its arguments PROPER                   | Capitalizes the first letter in each word of a text value PV                       | Returns the present value of an investment